 It’s not hard to see why.
 Baking engages us mindfully – from mixing, rising, baking to sharing.
 With time a necessary ingredient, there’s a sense of achievement from the start(er…geddit?) to end – something tangible, carb-rich and delicious.

-What’s the nutritional lowdown on this old school bread though?
-This blog explores possible dietary perks of sourdough, along with healthy toast topping ideas.
+While sourdough is a great base for easy toast recipes, what’s the nutritional lowdown on this old school bread?
+I’ve got my nutritionist hat on for this blog – read on to explore dietary perks of sourdough, along with healthy toast topping ideas.

 Sourdough is a naturally leavened bread, meaning it doesn’t require commercially-produced yeast to rise.
 Instead, it uses a ‘sourdough starter’, a live culture made from flour and water.